RahulKDubey/SupraOracles_Assignments/README.md

   rest of the functions are simple to use.

-  For Token Swap of ERC 20 tokens :
+FOR TOKEN SWAP OF ERC-20 TOKENS :

   The constructor input field will be token address of A and B and the exchange rate.

-  For Multi-Signature Wallet :
+FOR MULTI-SIGNATURE WALLET :

   STEP 1 : The constructor have two inputs the owner field and confirmations field